 Why do we need a toner?
 Toner and hydrolate – differences

 For a well-cared-for and healthy complexion, we need to keep an eye out on our skin’s natural, slightly acidic pH, which is around 4.5-5.5.
 This pH increases when we cleanse our skin, especially with soap (it can be as high as 9!).
-The more alkaline the washing product is and the more often we use it, the more the skin is exposed to disturbances of the microbiome and the hydrolipidic layer of the skin – an alkaline environment is a good breeding ground for bacteria and should be avoided.
+The more alkaline the product is and the more often we use it, the more the skin is exposed to disturbances of the microbiome and the hydrolipidic layer of the skin.
+An alkaline environment is a good breeding ground for bacteria and we should avoid it.

 Toners and hydrolats restore the skin’s pH.
 What is the difference between a toner and a hydrolate?
-Toner is a ready-made, usually at least several-ingredient product to tone the skin, while the hydrolate is a natural floral water, which is a by-product of distillation of essential oils.
+Toner is a ready-made, usually at least several-ingredient product to tone the skin.
+Hydrolate is a natural floral water, which is a by-product of distillation of essential oils.
 Such water contains many substances valuable to the skin and traces of essential oils, it also has a low pH, and therefore it helps balance the pH of the skin.
 Hydrolats can also be one of the ingredients of a ready-made toner.
 Note: Toners and hydrolats are not suitable for cleansing the skin!

 How to choose the right toner or hydrolate for your skin?